 Summary of FTA Provisions

-The GROW AMERICA Act will increase average transit spending by nearly 70 percent annually by investing $72 billion over four years into transit systems and expand transportation options.
+The GROW AMERICA Act will increase average transit spending by 76 percent annually by investing $115 billion over six years into transit systems and expand transportation options.
 The Act will enable the expansion of new projects, such as light rail, street cars, and bus rapid transit, in suburbs, fast-growing cities, small towns, and rural communities, while still investing in existing transit systems.

 Public transportation carried more than 10.5 billion passengers in 2013–the highest ridership level in generations.
 Every day, transit takes people to work, school, medical appointments, grocery shopping, and to countless special events.
 Access to transit improves the quality of life for commuters who appreciate a choice of transportation options, while offering a dependable lifeline to all those who cannot afford or choose not to have the expense of owning a private vehicle.
 Taking transit helps families manage their household budgets and reduces congestion and poor air quality in communities nationwide.